aws/aws-application-networking-k8s/README.md

 ### Concepts

-To get started, please read through [API concepts][concepts] and [Security model][security-model].
+To get started, please read through [API concepts][concepts].
 These documents give the necessary background to understand the API and the use-cases it targets.

 ### Getting started